 At any rate, the severity of the limitation determines just how much of a power boost the magical effect may receive.
 Limitations come in four flavors: weak, strong, very strong, and extreme.
 A weak limitation is just that, a minor crimp in a spell's effectiveness, and only offers a +1 CS.
-Each succeeding limitation offers another +1 CS to the spell rank, but as their names imply, they become increasingly, well, limiting.
+Each successive limitation offers another +1 CS to the spell rank, but as their names imply, they become increasingly, well, limiting.

 Alternately, a mage can take a limitation on a spell to replace one that is already built in to it; some spells, like those involving luck or time, have several such constraints already worked into them.
 With the permission of one's Judge, players can swap out one limitation for another, as long as the new limitation would be equally as inconvenient, which allows them to better craft the character they imagine in their heads.